netcinematics/WEB3_DIGITAL_ID/README.md

 > To review this COMPLEX PUZZLE: a) IDENTITY is self-assigned, then b) socially-assigned.
 Also c) frequently flawed and can d) change over time.
 So if we are to accurately account for IDENTITY, we need to c) observe the actual nature of: IDENTITY-FLUIDITY and simply reflect its state.
 So the SMART-CONTRACT mechanism needs to be constantly fluid - or else become eventually flawed and obsolete.

 6) NON-STATIC validation of FRIENDz.
 We anonymously become friends.
 We anonymously validate that friend over time.
 And then we can anonymously DISVALIDATE that relationship later.
 Disvalidation is painful, and is based on whether we forgive or trust or become disinterested in the relationship.
-That is why the entire IDENTITY-MECHANISM must be OBJECTIVE and ANONYMOUS.
+That is why the entire IDENTITY-MECHANISM must be OBJECTIVE and ANONYMOUS. (this may be wrong.)

 > You never know exactly, who your true friendz are, until you need them the most, and they chooze to ACT or not ACT on your behalf.